 Please visit our Local Collections page for a listing of our in-branch physical collections.

-The information contained within this database has all-Ireland importance.
+A World War 1 database, which includes historic documents, contemporary photographs and fascinating photographs of items from the period.
 It is a snapshot of a cross section of the Irish officer class of the British Army, alongside the privates and NCOs listed among them who bravely distinguished themselves in the field or were killed in action.

-The Irish Times Digital Archive features exact reproductions of all articles published by the Irish Times from 1859 onwards.
+Features exact reproductions of all articles published by the Irish Times from 1859 onwards.
 This resource can only be accessed on computers in our branch libraries.

 Local History files